melissapalmer/basic-java-app-2-helm/README.md

 Thank you to **The Practical Developer** as is post at: https://thepracticaldeveloper.com/2017/12/11/dockerize-spring-boot/ allot of this is based off of what he taught is there.

-**I go through the following technology stack, during this post:**
+**I go through the following core technology stack, during this post:**

 - [Spring](https://spring.io/) is an application framework and inversion of control container for the Java platform.
-- [Docker](https://www.docker.com/)  is used to run software called "containers".
-Containers are isolated from each other and bundle their own application, tools, libraries and configuration files.
+- [Docker](https://www.docker.com/)  is the container technology that allows you to containerise your applications.
 - [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications.
-- [Kubernetes](https://kubernetes.io/) (commonly known as K8s) is an open-source container-orchestration system for automating deployment, scaling and management of containerized applications.
+- [Kubernetes](https://kubernetes.io/) (commonly known as K8s) is an open-source container-orchestration system for automating deployment, scaling and management of containerised applications.
 - [Helm](https://docs.helm.sh/) is a package manager for K8s, it simplifies the installation of an application and its dependencies into a K8s cluster.

 # 01-Create a Spring Boot Rest API